Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Abstract

 \section{Abstract}

-Flow-matching models effectively represent complex distributions, yet estimating expectations of functions of their outputs remains challenging under limited sampling budgets.
-Independent sampling often yields high-variance estimates, especially when rare but with high-impact outcomes dominate the expectation.
-We propose an \textbf{importance-weighted non-IID sampling framework} that jointly draws multiple samples to cover diverse, salient regions of a flow's distribution while maintaining unbiased estimation via estimated importance weights.
-To balance diversity and quality, we introduce a \textbf{score-based regularization for the diversity mechanism}, which uses the score function, \textit{i.e.}, the gradient of the log probability, to ensure samples are pushed apart within high-density regions of the data manifold, mitigating off-manifold drift.
-We further develop the first approach for \textbf{importance weighting of non-IID flow samples} by learning a residual velocity field that reproduces the marginal distribution of the non-IID samples.
-Empirically, our method produces diverse, high-quality samples and accurate estimates of both importance weights and expectations, advancing the reliable characterization of flow-matching model outputs.
-Our code will be publicly available on GitHub.
+Flow matching models effectively represent complex distributions, yet estimating expectations of functions of their outputs remains challenging under limited sampling budgets.
+Independent sampling often yields high-variance estimates, especially when rare but high-impact outcomes dominate the expectation.
+We propose a \textbf{non-IID sampling framework} that jointly draws multiple samples to cover diverse, salient regions of a flow matching model's generative distribution.
+To balance diversity and quality, we introduce a \textbf{score-based regularization for the diversity mechanism} (SR), which uses the score function, \textit{i.e.}, the gradient of the log probability, to ensure samples are pushed apart within high-density regions of the data manifold, mitigating off-manifold drift.
+To enable unbiased estimation when desired, we further develop an approach for \textbf{importance weighting of non-IID flow samples} by learning a residual velocity field that reproduces the marginal distribution of the non-IID samples and by evolving importance weights \emph{along trajectories}.
+Empirically, our method produces diverse, high-quality samples and accurate importance-weight estimates and debiased expectation estimates, advancing the reliable characterization of flow matching model outputs.